Three things that delay IBS recovery & what to do about them

 The first step:

 The first step is to take a deep breath and do something about it.
-For many of the reasons above, it may not be easy in the beginning, but this is an important decision in your life.
+Although it may not be easy at first, this is an essential decision in your life.
 You either decide to do something different and work towards feeling better, or do nothing!
-It is as simple as that.

 Wise choice

-Once you have made that decision, the next thing to do is to plug in that core pot of energy and find a way to stop the emotional energy levels from dripping away.
 By doing that, you begin to store the energy once again, and that energy flows back into the emotional battery pack and then into the emotional reserve.

 This is the first step in your journey to IBS recovery.